semgrep/semgrep-docs/docs/faq.md

 These types of data include **scan data** and **findings data**.

 - Scan data includes project name, CI environment, and scan meta-data.
-- Findings data is used to provide human-readable content for notifications and integrations, as well as tracking results as new, fixed, or duplicate.
+- Findings data are used to provide human-readable content for notifications and integrations, as well as tracking results as new, fixed, or duplicate.

 For more information and a detailed description of each data field, refer to [the relevant section in PRIVACY.md](https://github.com/semgrep/semgrep/blob/develop/PRIVACY.md#data-collected-when-explicitly-requested).